A Child's First Dental Visit Fact Sheet

 a gentle cleaning.
 This includes polishing teeth and removing any plaque, tartar,

-X-rays unless absolutely needed.
+not have dental X-rays unless absolutely needed.

 The second visit